 According to the National Highway Traffic Safety Administration (NHTSA), 4,678 people died in 2018 in truck accidents.
 It was the fourth year of increases.
 Nearly 70% of those killed in truck accidents were in cars.
 Also, 15% of deaths were walking, on bicycles or riding motorcycles.
 In all, trucks were involved in 11% of all motor vehicle crash deaths.

 Causes of Truck Accidents

 Truck accidents in the United States and Florida happen for many reasons.
 According to the Federal Motor Carrier Safety Administration, the following are some of the most common issues:

 - Brake problems.
 Heavy tractor-trailers take 20-40 times longer to stop than a car.
 Poor road conditions or brake maintenance can make stopping more difficult.

 - Impaired driving, including alcohol and over-the-counter medication

 - Driver fatigue is responsible for about 30% of all truck accidents.
 Federal rules only allow truck drivers to drive 11 hours straight, however drivers say that these are often not followed.

-When an accident happens to you, you feel like anything but a number.
+When a truck accident happens to you, you feel like anything but a number.
 If you have been involved in an accident involving a large semi-truck, it is important to seek legal advice.
-An attorney can determine whether the accident was the result of driver or employer negligence.
-The attorneys at Goldstein, Buckley, Cechman, Rice, and Purtz have nearly 60 years of legal experience dealing with personal injuries.
+An attorney can determine whether truck accidents in the United States were the result of driver or employer negligence.
+The attorneys at Goldstein, Buckley, Cechman, Rice & Purtz have nearly 60 years of legal experience dealing with personal injuries.
 Contact us today to schedule a free consultation.